sebhmg/curve-apps/THIRD_PARTY_SOFTWARE.rst

-The my-app repository and source distributions bundle several libraries that are compatibly licensed.
+The edge-detection repository and source distributions bundle several libraries that are compatibly licensed.
 We list these here.

 # TODO